 Keen to know what the average mileage is on a 6.7 Cummins?
 Perhaps, you’re in the market for a used Ram truck?
 Is a 6.7 Cummins with over 200 miles still deemed a safe used purchase?

 Ram claims the Cummins 6.7 engine to be good for 350,000 miles.
-The mileage is guaranteed if the scheduled services has been carried out timeously and no performance modifications have been done to the engine.
+The mileage is guaranteed if the scheduled services have been carried out timeously and no performance modifications have been done to the engine.

-These engines are one of the 3 most reliable engines ever built, and is usually compared to competitors such as the Duramax and Powerstroke engines built by Isuzu Motors and Ford respectively.
+These engines are one of the 3 most reliable engines ever built and are usually compared to competitors such as the Duramax and Powerstroke engines built by Isuzu Motors and Ford respectively.
 If you want to determine the overall health of the engine before purchasing a used truck of this mileage, you’d do well to have a deep oil analysis done.

 This will be able to provide specific clues regarding engine wear rate without any major engine operation needed.
 By analyzing a sample of used engine oil, you can determine the amount of contamination and overall engine health.

-Let’s look into some of the high mileage components that needs to be checked once the mighty 6.7 Cummins reaches mileage into the hundreds of thousands.
+Let’s look into some of the high mileage components that need to be checked once the mighty 6.7 Cummins reaches mileage into the hundreds of thousands.

 How Many Miles Can You Put On a 6.7 Cummins

-With any high mileage engine, albeit one with a good reputation, you want to determine of the routine maintenance has been carried out.
+With any high mileage engine, albeit one with a good reputation, you want to determine if routine maintenance has been carried out.
 Check the honesty plan for regular services and routine maintenance work.
-If you are not mechanically minded, have a knowledgeable friend accompany you, or a qualified mechanic to the check a few suspension components out.
+If you are not mechanically minded, have a knowledgeable friend accompany you, or a qualified mechanic to check a few suspension components out.

 Being a truck of this size, you want to make sure you inspect the following undercarriage components first: